sannticloud/.github/CONTRIBUTING.md

-# Contribuindo para a Sannti Cloud
+# Contributing to Sannti Cloud

-Obrigado por querer contribuir! 🚀

-## Como contribuir
-1. Abra uma issue descrevendo sua ideia, bug ou melhoria.
+Thank you for your interest in contributing! 🚀
+We welcome contributions of all types: code, documentation, examples, ideas, and feedback.

+## How to Contribute
+1. Open an issue describing your idea, improvement, or bug.
-2. Aguarde feedback da equipe.
+2. Wait for feedback from maintainers.
-3. Faça um fork do repositório.
+3. Fork the repository.
-4. Crie uma branch: `feature/nome-da-feature`
+4. Create a branch:
-5. Envie um Pull Request bem descrito.

-## Estilo de código
-- Siga padrões da linguagem do repositório.
+   `git checkout -b feature/your-feature-name`
+5. Submit a pull request with a clear description.

+## Commit Guidelines
-- Mantenha commits claros e descritivos.
+- Keep commits focused and descriptive.
+- Use conventional commit messages when possible.

-## Comunicação
+## Communication
-Dúvidas técnicas: `opensource@sannti.com`
+If you have technical questions, reach out at:
+📧 **opensource@sannti.com**